 In addition to liabilities, the statement of financial position will report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net assets that applies to a future period and will not be recognized until that time.
 For the City, deferred inflows of resources include property and other local taxes, unavailable revenues, pension and OPEB.
 Property taxes represent amounts for which there is an enforceable legal claim as of December 31, 2022, but which were levied to finance 2023 operations.
 These amounts have been recorded as a deferred inflow on both the government-wide statement of net position and governmental fund financial statements.
 Unavailable revenue is reported only on the governmental funds balance sheet and represents receivables which will not be collected within the available period.
-For the City, unavailable revenues.
+For the City, unavailable revenue includes delinquent property taxes, income taxes, intergovernmental grants, and miscellaneous revenues.
 These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.
 Deferred inflows of resources related to pension and other postemployment benefits (OPEB) are reported on the government-wide statement of net position (See Notes 11 and 12, respectively).